HibaKob/SyntheticMicroBundle/Data/README.md

 4. Heterogeneous activation where the active microbundle domain has a passive inlcusion in the middle with the fiber direction varying linearly in Z direction (microbundle depth)

 The dataset can be accessed [`here`](https://drive.google.com/drive/folders/1bomqRqcy550tiXtsZ4Om9pYwl1iOco7e?usp=sharing).
+Each `.tif` file is approximatley 105 MB in size.
 The table below summarizes the conditions for generating the 60 different synthetic microbundles.

 | File Name                | Texture Source | Frame     | FEA data                       |
 | -------------------------| -------------- | --------- | -----------------------------  |